How to Become a Physical Therapist: A Step-by-Step Guide

 DPT Coursework

-Coursework is designed to give students a strong science background as well as prepare them for managing their businesses and knowing how to continue to keep their practice up to date with current research.
+Coursework is designed to give students a strong science background and to prepare them to manage their businesses and keep their practices up to date with current research.
 According to the American Physical Therapy Association, the following topics are frequently part of a DPT curriculum:

 - Behavioral science